| Education through evangelization. The International Crusade for Holy Relics is a group of devoted

 of participating in special events at the diocesan level, while

+the faithful of surrounding areas do not.
 In the same spirit of the traveling faithful, who through their

 pilgrimages to the relic shrines of the saints opened up the